awesome-workshop/docker-singularity-hats/_episodes/11-singularity.md

 ---
-title: "Optional: Running Containers on LXPLUS Using Singularity"
+title: "Running Containers on LXPLUS Using Singularity"
 teaching: 10
 exercises: 5
 questions: